cludwigtay/ReACT-Virginia/README.md

 # V2 Draft
 ## AC Construction parameters
 Transformer makes examples with apriory of how to solve.
 Still constructs computing system through examples.
 Examples include input in string to output strings.
-Information routing graphs, sequence of binary ops, learn program that takes ints and makes an addressing program that can calculate integer pos correctly over many examples with recurrence.
-Computing systems should be highly parallel (Transformer like) to leverage simplicity of many common tasks.
+Information routing graphs, sequence of binary ops, learn program that takes ints and makes an addressing program that can calculate integer pos correctly over many examples with recurrence. ~~Computing systems should be highly parallel (Transformer like) to leverage simplicity of many common tasks~~.

+Routing notation: Routing takes binary op: & a pair or indices and writes to a write ind.
+Perform sequentially

+### Example: Bitwise addition
+0123456
+1001+11
+1100---

+Routing:
+**3 & 6 = 3**

+3 & 2 = 2
+2 & 5 = 2

+2 & 1 = 1
+1 &

+1 & 0 = 0

+The goal is to figure out routing rules using a few simple examples.

+Preprocessing stage: Figure out rules to make initial numbers: 3, 6 Remaining numbers can be calculated using a set of static numbers : 3, 6, 1, -1, 0

+Make an algorithm with access to the input seq and static numbers, resulting in a list of binary ops.
+At each step, the algorithm has a pair of int pointers and has access to static numbers and the numbers pulled by indexes in current and temp tape
+The 2 pointers can write to a temp tape at the spots

+Options at each step: take both as string, pass, write to mem.

 # Optimizer